Adjoint representations of black box groups ${\rm PSL}_2(\mathbb{F}_q)$: Morphisms and protomorphisms

-From the computational point of view, treating a homomorphism $\XX \longrightarrow \YY$ of black box groups $\XX$ and $\YY$ as a black box subgroup in their direct product $\XX \times \YY$ has happened to be an efficient conceptualization of previously inaccessible objects, as can be seen, for example, in ``reification of involutions'', see Section~\ref{sec:reification}.
+Treating a homomorphism $\XX \longrightarrow \YY$ of black box groups $\XX$ and $\YY$ as a black box subgroup in their direct product $\XX \times \YY$ allows us to construct previously inaccessible objects -- see, for example, ``reification of involutions'', Section~\ref{sec:reification}.